multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 >The Elves have sent you some Amplifier Controller Software (your puzzle input), a program that should run on your existing Intcode computer.
 Each amplifier will need to run a copy of the program.

-And finally in day 9:
+And finally in day 9 came what resulted for many to be a watershed moment in the advent of code:

 >Your existing Intcode computer is missing one key feature: it needs support for parameters in relative mode.
 Parameters in mode 2, relative mode, behave very similarly to parameters in position mode: the parameter is interpreted as a position.
 Like position mode, parameters in relative mode can be read from or written to.
 The important difference is that relative mode parameters don't count from address 0.
 Instead, they count from a value called the relative base.
 The relative base starts at 0.

-This came as a shock, and became a road block for me and many others like is to be seen on the [reddit forum](https://www.reddit.com/r/adventofcode/comments/e85b6d/2019_day_9_solutions/fa9e8av?utm_source=share&utm_medium=web2x)
+This challenge somehow came as a shock and became a roadblock for me and many others like is to be seen on the [reddit forum](https://www.reddit.com/r/adventofcode/comments/e85b6d/2019_day_9_solutions/fa9e8av?utm_source=share&utm_medium=web2x)

 ![Reddit Post Image](/assets/img/aoc/aoc1.png)